explorer436/explorer-git-repo/HelpfulTools.md

 * pdf arranger (to work with pdf documents - joining multiple pdf documents into one)

-* GNU web browser - to keep firefox and regular surfing separate
+* GNU web browser - to keep firefox and regular surfing separate (Chromium is an alternative to this).
-* Nitrogen - wallpaper utility tool.
-Generally, there are great wallpapers on unsplash.com
+* Variety (Nitrogen is an alternative) - wallpaper utility tool.
+Generally, there are great wallpapers on unsplash.com.
+There is an option in Variety's preferences to pull wallpapers from unsplash.
 * USB Stick Formatter
 * USB Image Writer